hashicorp/vagrant/website/docs/source/v2/provisioning/shell.html.md

   be uploaded to.
 The script is uploaded as the SSH user over SCP, so this location must be writable to that user.
 By default this is "/tmp/vagrant-shell"

-* `keep_color` (boolean) - Vagrant automatically color output in green and red (errors).
-If this is true, then Vagrant will not do this.
-By default this is "false".
-This allow you to have custom colored output.
+* `keep_color` (boolean) - Vagrant automatically colors output in green and red depending on whether the output is from stdout or stderr.
+If this is true, Vagrant will not do this, allowing the native colors from the script to be outputted.

 <a name="inline-scripts"></a>
 ## Inline Scripts